GrappleGQL/gatsby-source-wagtail/README.md

 # gatsby-source-wagtail

 > NOTE: This plugin requires that your Wagtail site uses the [Wagtail-Grapple](https://github.com/Torchbox/wagtail-grapple) library to build a compatible GraphQL endpoint.
-This plugin requires an existing GraphQL endpoint and does not work with wagtail out of the box.
+This plugin requires an existing GraphQL endpoint and does not work with Wagtail out of the box.

 ## Features: 🚀
 * Stitches your Wagtail GraphQL endpoint into your internal Gastby one.
 * Simple router that matches your Django models to Gatsby templates.
 * Redirect support which makes your Wagtail redirects work with sites hosted on Netlify & S3.
 * Out-of-the-box support for Wagtail Preview with realtime updates as you type in the admin.
-* Fragments for cool images with [Gatsby Image](https://github.com/nathhorrigan/gatsby-image).
+* Gatsby Image Support 🔥
+* Support for incremental builds using `GATSBY_EXPERIMENTAL_PAGE_BUILD_ON_DATA_CHANGES=true ` flag.

 ## How to use